 The programme has three separate research themes addressing the strategic priorities of the BBSRC.

 In addition to their research project, students benefit from a programme that includes:

-To apply for one of these research projects, candidates must normally hold a first or upper-second-class UK honours degree, or an equivalent qualification gained outside of the UK, in an appropriate area of science or technology.
+To apply for one of these research projects, candidates must normally hold a first or upper-second-class UK honours degree (or international equivalent) in an appropriate area of science or technology.